The goal of this multi-year initiative is to enhance safety on Idaho's busiest non-interstate highway.

 • Removal of four mid-block left turns identified as high-risk areas:

-• Southbound U-turn near Ustick Road
+• Southbound U-turn at Bourbon Street (near Ustick Road)

-• Northbound left-in at Lanark Street
+• Northbound left turn lane at Baldcypress Street

 Community Input